 - Notify your mobile service provider and your bank if your phone is lost or stolen.
 To contact Legence Bank, call your local branch or 1-800-360-8044.

-Debit cards and ATM cards are handy and useful while on the go.
+Debit cards are handy and useful while on the go.
 To best protect you and your finances, keep the following tips in mind:

 - Your card should be thought of as cash and should always be stored in a safe place.